-In French, “a la nage” means “in the swim”.
+In English, the French cooking term à la nage means “in the swim”.
 The classic definition of nage is a stock typically used to poach seafood, especially fish.
 Traditionally, nage is a broth flavoured with vegetables, white wine as well as herbs.
-However, nage is also the cooking technique of simmering something gently in a flavourful broth.
+However, à la nage is also the cooking technique of simmering something gently in a flavourful broth.
 This broth can be served as a light sauce at the same time with the main dish.

 This technique combines both steaming and poaching.
 This is because the seafood is not fully submerged in the broth.
 Both cooking methods are healthy, as liquid brings the heat into the food instead of oil and fat.
 Steaming allows the seafood to come out tender and soft.
 At the same time, the poaching from the nage broth flavours the seafood, herbs and vegetables.
 It’s truly the best of both worlds.